 Physical asset actual shall include the identification of the physical asset used, usually identifying a specific piece of physical asset.

 Specific information about physical asset actuals shall be presented in physical asset actual properties.

 Table 206 defines the relationship roles for the physical asset actual.
+Table 207 defines the attributes for the physical asset actual.